dmitriitimoshenko/hi-a/README.md

 # hire-insight-ai-assistant

+A self-hosted tool for job seekers that ties together Gmail, Google Sheets, Telegram, and AI to classify hiring emails and track job application statuses automatically

 ### Project mission

 - Turn scattered hiring emails, applications sheet edits, and manual updates into a coherent online self-hosted service